 The CCS also estimates that there will be 3,500 new cases of cancer and 1,510 deaths from cancer in Newfoundland and Labrador in 2015.
 Newfoundland and Labrador, along with the rest of Canada, is expected to see an increase in the number of new cases of cancer, largely because of the aging population.
 However, high rates of cancer risk factors, such as smoking, inactivity, unhealthy eating, alcohol consumption, and sun exposure, are also to blame for this rising trend.
+The World Health Organization states that interventions are available which permit the early detection and effective treatment for approximately one third of cancer cases.
 Preventive interventions to reduce these risk factors have the potential to influence future incidence rates for certain cancer types, such as lung and colorectal cancer.